dtechub/dtechub.github.io/_posts/2024-08-11-home-auto-rpi-1.md

 render_with_liquid: false
 ---

 This series dives into home automation with Raspberry Pi for DIY enthusiasts and electronics hobbyists.
-It is sudivided into 5 parts:
+It is subdivided into 5 parts:
 1. [Introduction to the Raspberry Pi](https://dtechub.github.io/posts/home-auto-rpi-1)
 2. [Controlling Raspberry Pi GPIO](https://dtechub.github.io/posts/home-auto-rpi-2/)
 3. Sensors: temperature and humidity, passive infrared, ultrasonic